Joost1982/CS50x/README.md

 # CS50x

-Repo for my "CS50's Introduction to Computer Science" course (on edx.org) solutions.
+Repo for my "CS50's Introduction to Computer Science" course (https://www.edx.org/course/cs50s-introduction-to-computer-science) solutions.

 ## Week 0
 Implement any project of your choice in <a href="https://scratch.mit.edu/">Scratch</a>, be it an interactive story, game, animation, or anything else, subject only to the following requirements: